ros-controls/gazebo_ros2_control/doc/index.rst

 Multiple Namespaces
 -----------------------------------------------------------
 The gazebo_ros2_control plugin can be launched in multiple namespaces.
 This is useful if it is desired to have multiple robots of the same description running at the same time.
-If the namespace is to be defined in the URDF file, then you can use the ``<namespace>`` tag as detailed below:
+It is possible to directly define the namespace in the URDF file, as shown below:

 .. code-block:: xml